 Other condo buildings and high rise have concierge services that are available for the residents.

 The more upscale the condo complex is, and the more amenities there are, it is likely the HOA fee will be higher.
-Another consideration is if a major expense is anticipated on the building such as a new roof or new siding, does the HOA have sufficient reserves to pay for it, or will there be another assessment which may be expensive.
+Another consideration is if a major expense is anticipated on the building such as a new roof or new siding, does the HOA have sufficient reserves to pay for it, or will there be another assessment that may be expensive?

 Pride of Ownership & Equity

-Another benefit of owning a condo is the pride of ownership versus renting a property.
+Other benefits of owning a condo include the pride of ownership versus renting a property.
 You will be able to make the property your own at the same time while you are building equity.
 You are building real estate equity in a community that you want to reside in.
-And after a period of time and you want to sell and move to a single family home, you will have built up some equity to buy “up”.
+And after a period of time and you want to sell and move to a single-family home, you will have built up some equity to buy “up”.
 Or on the other side, if you do not have to sell it, perhaps retain the property and keep it as an investment.

-Generally speaking, if you purchase a condo and there is HOA, then the building insurance is covered by the HOA.
-So do you still need insurance?
-YES!!
-But you can purchase what is called “walls in” insurance to cover your contents in the property.
+Generally speaking, if you purchase a condo, then the building insurance is covered by the HOA.
+However, you will still need insurance.
+You can purchase what is called “walls in” insurance to cover your contents in the property.

-This walls in insurance is generally less expensive than traditional home owner’s insurance.
+The “walls in insurance” is generally less expensive than a traditional home owner’s insurance.

-The benefits for paying the HOA is that it pays for the maintenance of the structure and the insurance.
+The benefit of paying the HOA is that it pays for the maintenance of the structure and the insurance.

+Other benefits of owning a condo are the social aspect.
 Living in an environment with shared amenities, you will have the chance to meet others, whether it is at the gym, recreation room or pool.
 If there is tennis, there may the opportunity to meet other tennis players.
-Many HOA’s have social events throughout the year, there may be Memorial Day Barbecue or a 4th of July party.
+Many HOA’s have social events throughout the year, there may be a Memorial Day Barbecue or a 4th of July party.

 Questions to ask

-The following questions are important to ask when you are considering purchasing a condo, and it is your right to review the HOA documents, the HOA financials to ensure there are sufficient reserves which pay for the maintenance.
+The following questions are important to ask when you are considering purchasing a condo, it is important to understand the rules of an HOA community.
+The HOA financials to ensure there are sufficient reserves that pay for the maintenance.
+There are pros and condos of an HOA community.
 You will also want to closely review the CC&R’s also.